emefix/design-patterns/README.md

 __Client interface.__
 > * Facade pattern hides the complexities of the system and provides an interface to the client.
 > * The client interface allows access to the system.

+### 1.5.
+Proxy pattern
+__Representation of another class.__
+> * A proxy class is a simplified version of a complex or heavy object.
+> * A good solution to enable or mediate access to object, either local or remote.
+> * The proxy class has the original object to interface its functionality to outer world.
+> * For every other subsequent call, this pattern will skip the initial configuration, and only processing will occur.

 ## Creational patterns
 ### 2.1.
 Builder pattern